reframe-hpc/reframe/writing_checks/README.md

         # test's specification
 ```

-## Defining your own class of regression tests
+## Defining your Own Class of Regression Tests

 An advantage of writing regression tests in a high-level language, such as Python, is that one can take advantage of features not present in classical shell scripting.
 For example, one can create groups of related tests that share common characteristics and/or functionality by implementing them in a base class, from which all the related concrete tests inherit.